 This panel shows a twelfth-century monk, Saint Bernard of Clairvaux, having a vision of the Virgin Mary.
 It is shaped like an ‘overdoor’ – a picture designed to hang above a doorway – and was probably made to decorate the Palazzo Vecchio (the town hall) in Florence; Saint Bernard was patron saint of the building.

-Here we see Bernard wearing a simple hooded cloak, seated in a rocky wooded setting.
+Bernard is depicted wearing a simple hooded cloak, seated in a rocky wooded setting.
 He has retreated there to read, write and immerse himself in spiritual contemplation; craggy rocks serve as a seat and desk.
-The paint surface is very worn but very faint traces of a pen – in his right hand – are still visible and his ink stand sits on top of his writing box.
+The paint surface is very worn but very faint traces of a pen in his right hand are still visible and his ink stand sits on top of his writing box.

 Lippi’s son Filippino made a painting of this subject in which the Virgin is clearly dictating to the saint – our picture probably tells the same story.